Luucko/ErasmusGo/doc/Project Documentation.md

    - Password recovery functionality for forgotten credentials.

 2. **Profile Management:**
-   - Students can update their profiles with personal details and photos.
+   - Students can update their profiles with personal details such as their profile picture.
-   - Administrators can modify student profiles when necessary.

 3. **Campus Navigation:**
-   - Provide maps for classroom locations.
+   - Provide maps for building and classroom locations.
    - Steps for activating university accounts.

 4. **Communication Features:**